Bharatpur State: Background

+Foundation

+In the early 18th century, the two fortresses of Thoon and Sinsini were constructed by Chudamani Singh, the head of a band of plunderers and the brother of Badan Singh (whom had been imprisoned by Chudamani).
+Chudamani was able to repel the Mughal forces of Aurangzeb and the forces of Sawai Jai Singh of Jaipur.
+Chudamani's antic were opposed by his brother Badan Singh, who teamed-up with Maharaja Jai Singh and ousted Chudamani, who fled with his son Muhakam.
+This would lead to the formation of a Jat state by Badan Singh.
+Sujan Singh (Suraj Mal) was born in 1707 to Badan Singh and Rani Devaki, who became martially trained.
+Badan Singh became increasingly blind and forfeited power to his son Sujan Singh in 1750, with Sujan officially succeeding as maharaja in 1756.

+The decline of the Mughal Empire in the second half of the 18th century allowed for the kingdom of Bharatpur to emerge as a regional power.
 Maharaja Suraj Mal was the most prominent ruler of Bharatpur.
 On 12 June 1761, he captured the significant Mughal city of Agra.
 During his reign, he melted the two silver doors of the Taj Mahal.
 Agra remained under Bharatpur’s control until 1774.
 After Maharaja Suraj Mal’s death, his successors continued to rule over Agra Fort.
 Maharaja Jawahar Singh succeeded him, followed by Maharaja Ratan Singh.
 During the minority of Maharaja Kehri Singh, Maharaja Nawal Singh acted as the regent.